 In explaining how population contributed to this state of affairs, Malthus again based his analysis of evidence.
 When corn prices were low the poor were less exposed to starvation there was a rise in birth rates.
 However, with low prices and therefore profits for agricultural producers then wages were lowered resulting in falling real incomes.
 As a result the poor were the first to be affected by the consequences of the rise in population numbers.
 Malthus also observed that this was exacerbated by the fact that rises in productivity of agricultural production were at an overall lower rate than the rate of increase in population numbers.
 He therefore called attention to the need for policies and behaviour that sought to encourage some form of control over the birth rate.
 Contrary to what is often generally believed, Malthus made no predictions on the eventual outcome, he had addressed the contemporary circumstances in England.
 Today's circumstances

 Mathus raised two important issues which are often overlooked in modern economic policy analysis.
 The condition of the poor is a matter of concern and their state of affairs is directly influenced by economic policy.
-Malthus's analysis very much was concerned with real incomes, but today there are two additional factors, besides population growth, that exacerbate the wellbeing of the poor.
-Monetary policy still maintains its target of 2% inflation per annum which reduces real incomes by 18% each decade.
-The aggregate demand model (ADM), which underlies the functional logic of monetary and fiscal policy, is fundamentally inflationary in the sense that they impose a constant downward spiral in real incomes.
+Malthus' analysis very much was concerned with real incomes, but today there are two additional factors, besides population growth, that exacerbate the wellbeing of the poor.
+For some time, monetary policy has maintained its target of 2% inflation per annum which reduces real incomes by 18% each decade.
+The aggregate demand model (ADM), which underlies the functional logic of monetary and fiscal policy, is fundamentally inflationary or they impose a constant downward spiral in purchasing power of the currency and therefore erode real incomes.
 As a result, with or without "corn laws", conventional policies prejudice the state of affairs of the poor.
 The ADM model also threatens sustainability because in order to purchase or invest in identical goods, services of production over time, there is a requirement for an increasing amount of financial resources because inflation depreciates the purchasing power of money.
 The operation of the economy has a tendency to direct funds towards those activities that offer the best returns.
-The current policy of quantitative easing has resulted in a good proportion of funds released by banks being transacted and invested in the FICRESS sectors (Finance, Insurance, Commodities, Real Estate, Stocks and Shares) so these funds have by-passed applied research or investment in higher productivity work which would hold out the opportunity of raising lower income levels.
+The current policy of quantitative easing has resulted in a good proportion of funds released by banks being transacted in investments in the FICRESS sectors (Finance, Insurance, Commodities, Real Estate, Stocks and Shares) so these funds have by-passed applied research or investment in higher productivity work which would hold out the opportunity of raising lower income segment income levels.
 The "boom" people talk about is an intense inflationary bubble in the FICRESS sectors.
 The spillover is higher rents, poorer people being ejected from areas where they live as rents rise beyond their means and their real incomes continue to decline.
 So with or without population growth or tariffs the current policies are doing an effective job in undermining the prospects of the poor.Paying for public services

 If the macroeconomic policy framework provides no positive incentive for increasing productivity then a policy of austerity designed to pay off debt, results in public services being cut back for want of government revenue.
 This results in a marginalization of the poor and the elderly, many of whom are on fixed and low incomes.
-In this mix one of the justifications for reducing taxation top income earners and companies is that this will result in increased investment in more productive plant and rises in productivity and employment and therefore income levels.
+In this mix one of the justifications for reducing taxation for top income earners and companies is that this will result in increased investment in more productive plant and rises in productivity and employment and therefore income levels.
 This was the theory of so-called "supply side economics" which was developed at the same time as the real incomes approach.
 However supply side economics in practice ended up as "trickle down economics" under the Reagan administration.
 The result was massive government deficits and a worsening of the status of the lower income segments.
-The problem with all of this is that "supply side economics" is a misnomer because it is no more than a ADM fiscal policy variant which contained no supply side elements.
-By this I mean there was no incentive applied through policy instruments to sustain the focus of suppliers on investment for productivity and the distortions of the profit paradox and accounting norms ensured that wages rose marginally an nominally.
-In the United Kingdom there was initiated a trend where executive pay increases, with or without any productivity increases, outstripped the rate of increase of inflation and lower level wages.
-In fact, higher income earners incomes were insulated from the effects of inflation by not being related to productivity because the average remained at, but more often above, the rate of inflation.
-With this siphoning off of money as a result of higher wages having no relationship to productivity and with a considerable about of new money migrating and remaining with the FICRESS account, the real incomes of higher income earners continued to rise while the full brunt of the declining productivity and reduced money volumes remaining have created a structural deficit which meant lower incomes were not adjusted to remain above the rate of inflation.Destructive foreign policies
+The problem with all of this is that "supply side economics" is a misnomer because it is no more than a ADM fiscal policy variant which contains no supply side elements.
+By this I mean there were no incentives applied through policy instruments to sustain the focus of suppliers on investment for productivity.
+The distortions of the profit paradox and accounting norms ensured that wages rose marginally and nominally, usually well below the real inflation rate.
+In the United Kingdom there was initiated a trend where executive pay increases, with or without any productivity increases, outstripped the rate of inflation and any increases in lower level wages.
+In fact, higher income earners incomes were insulated from the effects of inflation by not being related to productivity because the average increases remained at, but more often well above, the rate of inflation.
+With this siphoning off of money as a result of higher wages having no relationship to productivity and with a considerable about of new money migrating to and remaining in FICRESS holdings, the real incomes of higher income earners continued to rise while the full brunt of the declining productivity and reduced money volumes remaining have created a structural deficit which meant lower incomes were not adjusted to remain above the rate of inflation.Destructive foreign policies

 The economic lessons are stark.
 Governments know that economic sanctions prejudice people to the extent of killing them just as national macroeconomic policies disguised as policies for "growth" have had a sanctioning effect on the poor because of an inability to achieve an effective income distribution.
-This is now self-evident from reduced life expectancy.
+This is now self-evident from reduced life expectancy indicators in the UNited Kingdom.
 While all of this remains obvious, economists never seem to come to terms with this so as to come up with acceptable humane solutions.
-Politicians, it would seem, are more concerned with the image of their parties and other priorities.
+Politicians, it would seem, are more concerned with the image of their parties and other priorities such as defending their economic school.
 The last three years of BREXIT paralysis has plagued the UK Parliament unable to follow the referendum's result.
-For some unfathomable reason, they failed to address the issue of the poor whose plight has got markedly worse during this last three years.
+For some unfathomable reason, they failed to address the issue of the poor whose plight has got markedly worse during this last three years after six previous years of decline.
 Talk is about "business" or "the City" whose decision-makers are likely to do well in any scenario because their incomes have no direct relationship to real economic performance.
 The failure of conventional economic theory and practice and the absence of any constitutional economic foundation embodying the community conscience, can be recognised in the fact that after over 200 years since Malthus' raised the issue of the plight of the poor we have still failed to address this problem.